All Family Law, All Around Georgia, All Around the WorldSM

-At The Manely Firm, P.C., we have been successfully assisting clients with their divorce and custody issues for three decades.
-We understand that children with special needs require compassionate understanding when it comes to parenting plans and timesharing (custody).
+At The Manely Firm, we have been successfully assisting clients with their divorce and custody issues for three decades.
+We understand that divorcing when you have children with special needs requires compassionate understanding and greater attention to detail, especially when it comes to parenting plans and timesharing (custody).

 Special Considerations For Special Children